ixtendio/gofre/README.md

 # GOW

-A GO web framework with middleware support, templating, SSE and more.
+GOW is a go web framework with middleware support, templating, SSE and more.